Changing careers is an expensive term. Its weight is as much

 Communication skills: The

-Poorly presented data can cause missed deadlines and unhappy
+overstated.
+Poorly presented data can cause missed deadlines

-employees, which means that the business suffers as a result.
+and unhappy employees, which means that the business suffers

 Diplomacy: Listening and

-with both sides before moving forward, so try settling an
+ground with both sides before moving forward, so try

-a certain area of skills that is in front of you to discover.
+there is a certain area of skills that is in front of you to

-people are skilled at changing or influencing the behaviors,
+Persuasive people are skilled at changing or influencing the

-beliefs, and attitudes of others.
-That includes using all sorts
+behaviors, beliefs, and attitudes of others.
+That includes

-of different techniques like humor or compelling arguments based
+using all sorts of different techniques like humor or

-on your personal experiences as well as some statistics.
+compelling arguments based on your personal experiences as

 Delegation skills: To ensure

-organization is the right way of doing it.
-If they are willing
+the organization is the right way of doing it.
+If they are

 responsibilities so that everyone can succeed together.

-key to success for any company and a highly desirable Manager
+the key to success for any company and a highly desirable

-skill.
-It ensures that focuses stay on critical factors and
+Manager skill.
+It ensures that focuses stay on critical

-variables that will influence the long-term success of a
+factors and variables that will influence the long-term

-of life, and doing what's necessary to fulfill that duty.
+in different aspects of life, and doing what's necessary to

-management isn’t all about being a taskmaster—it’s about
+Product management isn’t all about being a taskmaster—it’s

-strengths and weaknesses.
-Having enough influence to keep
+their strengths and weaknesses.
+Having enough influence to

-everyone working together toward the same goal is a professional
+keep everyone working together toward the same goal is a